scottyschup/ruby-curriculum/language-basics/classes.md

   * Know when we can/can't we access instance variables directly.
   * Know how to automatically create getters/setters.

-*I feel that I would have benifited from more explanation of OO concepts, like patterns*

-*Didn't go over static variables*

 ## Packaging data in Hashes

 It's common to have sets of related data.
 For instance, a cat has a